alanepontesw/big-data-design-systems/README.md

   * Redshift
     * for business intelligence
     * > Amazon Redshift **is a fast**, **scalable data warehouse** that makes it simple and cost-effective to analyze all your data across your data warehouse and data lake.
 Redshift delivers **ten times faster performance than other data warehouses by using machine learning**, **massively parallel query execution**, **and columnar storage on high-performance disk**.
 You can setup and deploy a new data warehouse in minutes, and run queries across petabytes of data in your Redshift data warehouse, and exabytes of data in your data lake built on Amazon S3.
 You **can start small for just $0.25 per hour and scale to $250 per terabyte per year**, less than one-tenth the cost of other solutions.
+    * > Redshift is optimized for batched write operations and for reading high volumes of data.
+Columnar storage minimizes I/O and maximize data throughput by retrieving only the blocks that contain data for the selected columns.
+It is not meant for high frequency update use cases typically seen in OLTP systems
     * Redshift can be configured as follows
       * Single Node (160Gb)
       * Multi Node